Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/Installation_parameters_to_customize.md

 To make any modifications to advanced parameters you must do this prior to starting the A05ALL JCL.

 The parameters can be modified in the A12OPTSP member.
-For more information, refer to Set standard JCL parameters A12OPTSP](../t_customize_instance_zos#Selectin).
+For more information, refer to [Set standard JCL parameters A12OPTSP](../t_customize_instance_zos#Selectin).

 ## Replay the customization